oconnellryan/oconnellryan.github.io/ufc-rankings.md

 ### Future Implementations

 While this model does a good job of ranking fighters, there are still some ways I would like to improve it.
-There are many ways it could be tweaked, and the next addition I am working on is controlling for weight classes.
-The difficulty here is that changing weight classes is not always a disadvantage, so I am thinking about only including this for champion vs champion fights (although very rare).
+The next addition I am working on is controlling for weight classes.
+The difficulty here is that changing weight classes is not always a disadvantage, so I am thinking about only including this for champion vs champion fights (although these are very rare).

 On a larger scale, it would be nice to have better ratings for a fighters first UFC fight.
-This limitation is currently due to data, but I am working on scraping fighter's previous fights before they entered the UFC to try to expand this formula outside of the UFC as well as assigning better ratings in UFC debuts.
+This limitation is currently due to data, but I am working on scraping fighter's previous fights before they entered the UFC.
+With more data, I could potentially expand this model well outside of the UFC which would also give more accurate ratings for fighter's UFC debuts.